CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Proposed method

-where $ {\pi}_{pma}$ and $ {\pi}_{nma}$ represents the positive and negative momentum amplitude, respectively.
-In the $Adjuster$, we use Equation.\ref{eq12} to update the self-adaptive weight via a incremental way \cite{moco,ORE,mocov2}, for memory storage and enhancing the robustness (more explanations in Appendix A.1).
+where $ {\pi}_{pma}$ and $ {\pi}_{nma}$ represents the positive and negative momentum amplitude (\ie the amplitude of incremental changing), respectively.
+In the $Adjuster$, we use Equation.\ref{eq12} to update the self-adaptive weight via a incremental way \cite{moco,ORE,mocov2}, for memory storage and enhancing the robustness.

 where $norm(\cdot)$ is the normalization operation.
 The update strategy for the weights during training is shown in Algorithm.\ref{alg:self-adaptive weight}.